cwfaizan/cwf_job_portal_firebase/README.md

-# Cwf Job Portal with Firebase
+# Job Portal with Firebase: Code with Faizan (CWF)

-This project is flutter mobile application, following functionality is implemented in this app:
+This project is flutter mobile application, following functionality has implemented in this app:
+- Repository pattern
+- Auth with email -> Login, Signup, Forgot Password
 - Post/create new job
 - Update job
 - Show job